 NEON implements a suite of patented sensor fusion and dynamic mapping algorithms, which intelligently correlate information from a broad range of sensors (magnetic, accelerometer, gyroscope, light, pressure, RF, etc.).

-NEON sensor fusion has been designed to specifically support pedestrian navigation applications.
-The intelligence of sensor fusion portion of the NEON Navigation Engine lies in part in its ability to isolate and select the sparse areas in which a degraded sensor’s (e.g., compass, GPS) estimates are accurate, and eliminate the rest.
-This distinguishes NEON from filters and systems that severely drift away from the truth in the presence of a majority of incorrect predictions from a sensor.
+NEON sensor fusion has been designed to specifically support pedestrian location applications.
+The intelligence of sensor fusion portion of the NEON software lies in part in its ability to isolate and select the sparse areas in which a degraded sensor’s (e.g., compass, GPS) estimates are accurate, and eliminate the rest.
+This distinguishes NEON from filters and systems that severely drift away from the truth in the presence of erroneous sensor measurements.

 The TRX NEON products and services use technology covered by the following patents: USPTO 8,688,375, USPTO 8,706,414, USPTO 8,712,686, USPTO 8,751,151, Australia PTO 2007348326, Singapore PTO 148346, Singapore PTO 158730.